VictorGranado/M.S.E.R-v2.0/README.md

 ## Project Overview

 The Multi-Sensor Environmental Reader (MSER) v2.0 is a significant upgrade from the original prototype.
 Now running on the ESP32-WROOM-DA module, the system expands its capabilities with new sensors, modularity, and a dynamic UI.
 MSER v2.0 measures a broader range of environmental parameters, provides radiation detection, and displays real-time data on a 20x4 I2C LCD with user-controlled menu navigation.
+It also offers Bluetooth Low Energy (BLE) for remote dashboards and CSV data logging.
 The system is ideal for environmental research, smart home integration, and portable monitoring solutions.

 ---
 ![Alt text](20250618_141558.jpg)